Loading...

 Independent, examiner-grade Threat & Vulnerability Risk Assessment for Malaysian licensed financial institutions.
 Methodology aligned to BNM RMiT, written for the Board Risk Committee and the BNM examiner in the same document.

-A Threat & Vulnerability Risk Assessment is the BNM-aligned annual (or near-annual) exercise that licensed Malaysian financial institutions use to evidence that their cyber-risk programme remains effective against current threats.
-It is distinct from a penetration test: where a pentest exercises specific technical assets, a TVRA is a methodology-driven institutional review that names threat actors, models attack paths against critical systems, enumerates vulnerabilities across people-process-technology, and quantifies residual risk after controls.
+A Threat & Vulnerability Risk Assessment is the BNM-aligned annual exercise Malaysian financial institutions use to evidence that their cyber-risk programme remains effective against current threats.
+Where a pentest exercises specific technical assets, a TVRA is a methodology-driven institutional review that names threat actors, models attack paths against critical systems, enumerates vulnerabilities across people-process-technology, and quantifies residual risk after controls.

-The deliverable is a board-grade risk register with treatment plans, mapped clause-by-clause to the BNM RMiT Policy Document, ready for the next thematic examination.
-Most FIs run TVRA annually, with a delta review on any material change (new core system, new outsourcing arrangement, post-incident, post-merger).
+The deliverable is a board-grade risk register with treatment plans, mapped clause-by-clause to the BNM RMiT Policy Document.
+Most FIs run TVRA annually, with a delta review on any material change — new core system, new outsourcing arrangement, post-incident, post-merger.

-Authoritative list of in-scope systems (core banking, payment gateway, customer channels, regulatory reporting), with criticality classification and supporting infrastructure dependencies.
+Authoritative list of in-scope systems (core banking, payment gateway, customer channels, regulatory reporting), with criticality classification and dependencies.

 Named threat-actor library relevant to Malaysian FSI — financially-motivated, state-aligned, insider, hacktivist.
 Modelled using STRIDE and MITRE ATT&CK against each critical system.